 Laundry is a very essential aspect of daily living most especially to women since they are known to be the “housekeepers”.
 However, when it comes to delving into the act as a business venture, many shy away from it.
 The business of dry cleaning is often seen as a demeaning one and people that summon the courage to go on with the business are often looked down on.

-Mrs. Patience Nyaoga, CEO, Tintoria in a recent interview with Amazons Watch Magazine, shares her experiences in the dry cleaning industry and how fulfilling it has been.
+Mrs Patience Nyaoga, the CEO, Tintoria in a recent interview with Amazons Watch Magazine, shares her experiences in the dry cleaning industry and how fulfilling it has been.
 Excerpt:

-In few sentences, please describe the person of PATIENCE NYAOGA.
+In a few sentences, please describe the person of PATIENCE NYAOGA.